 Horse Racing Carnival

-The King Island Racing Club Inc. holds seven race meetings each season at the North Road Racecourse Complex in Currie.
-These are held during the December/January period with a field of approximately 30 gallopers and 16 harness horses.
+The King Island Racing Club Inc. are holding eight race meetings in the 2023/2024 season at the North Road Racecourse Complex in Currie.
+These are being held during November and January with a field of approximately 30 gallopers and 16 harness horses.

-It is a unique day of racing, having both codes running on the same day.
+The meetings are a unique day of racing, with both codes running on the same day.
 Race Days are relaxed community gatherings with refreshments and food readily available.
 The King Island Race Club boasts full TOTE and Sky Channel facilities, a bookmaker and race broadcaster.
 For all upcoming races please visit the website.

 Festival of King Island